assemble/assemble/README.md

 * Expressive, imperative API that is powerful and easy to use.
 * Facilitates the use of _modular, encapsulated components_ in your markup, like pages, partials and layouts, resulting in consistent design across your projects.
-* Extremely pluggable and easy to extend with helpers, plugins, middleware or engines.
+* Extremely pluggable and easy to extend with helpers, plugins, routes, middleware or engines.
 * Use any data source for rendering templates, making it easy to begin a project using mock data and switch "live" data source later on.
 * First class collection support, with paging, pagination, lists (arrays), groups and sorting.
 * Use any template engine for rendering templates.
 You can even use multiple engines at once, Assemble will automatically detect the correct one to use on each template at render time.